Thursday, 9 November 2017

 The 16-pillar mandapa inscription

-The unfinished Rajagopuram base (75 feet x 55 feet) damaged Pillars and beams were replaced in recent years.
+The unfinished Rajagopuram base (75 feet x 55 feet), damaged Pillars, and beams were replaced in recent years.
 The details are given under the photos.

 An 11th to 12th-century Inscription found near this temple belongs to a Merchant group (வணிக குழு) with various symbols like Pasumbai-bags, a Sword, a Bill book, a bow with an arrow, a coiled whip, an elephant goad (angusam), and a lance.
 A 21-line inscription is also inscribed in Tamil mixed with Sanskrit.
 The inscription mentions Ainutruvar (merchant group).